-VidaCaixa is a fully-owned company (100%) by its sole shareholder CaixaBank, SA.
+VidaCaixa is a fully-owned company (100%) by its sole shareholder CaixaBank,SA.

-On 31 December 2020, VidaCaixa exercises as parent company of CaixaBank's insurer group, made up by VidaCaixa itself and 100% of BPI Vida e Pensões - Companhia de Seguros, SA, and 100% VidaCaixa Mediación, Sociedad de Agencia de Seguros Vinculados, SAU.
+As at December 31, 2021, VidaCaixa exercises as parent company of CaixaBank's insurer group, made up by VidaCaixa itself and 100% of BPI Vida e Pensões - Companhia de Seguros, SA, and 100% VidaCaixa Mediación, Sociedad de Agencia de Seguros Vinculados, SAU.
 Likewise, VidaCaixa holds a 49.92% participation in SegurCaixa Adeslas, SA, de Seguros y Reaseguros, an entity that operates with non-life insurances.